“Would you feel comfortable going back in to a studio?”

-It merits pointing out that recording studios and sound engineers are uniquely burdened by the virus, but, in my experience, they remain uniquely sympathetic and understanding towards their actor clients.
-We are lucky and grateful for support from such collaborative partners.
+Recording studios and sound engineers are uniquely burdened by the virus, but, in my experience, they remain uniquely sympathetic and understanding towards their actor clients.
+We are lucky and grateful for such collaborative support.

-But society’s patience with the virus slowly runs thin and our actors’ union has as of yet no guidelines specific to voice acting regarding any “return to studio work.”
-So if asked, what do we do?
+But society’s patience with the virus slowly runs thin and our actors’ union has as of yet no guidelines specific to voice acting regarding any “return to work.”
+(The work never went away!)

-There is no one way to call this, though the safest call remains clear:
+There is no one way to call this, though the safest call is clear.

 A recording studio- a confined space with people coming in and out- may have control over cleaning its surfaces, “airing out” their space, requiring its employees to wear masks and lowering the population density of their space’s people flow.
-They can set and implement safety protocols as best they can.
-That’s all a smart step to better protect and lower the risk for their own employees and their guests.
+That’s all a smart step to better protect their own and their guests.

-But a voice actor has no reassurance or protection re: the more vital variables in play: Voice actors have no data on the health state or habits of those who work at the studio, nor (most importantly) of any fellow actors they may be working alongside, confined within a closed space at close range without masks (in a group record).
-Nobody knows know the health status of whoever previously worked at that microphone, either.
+But a voice actor has no reassurance or protection re: the more vital variables in play: We have no knowledge of the health state or habits of those who work at the studio, nor (most importantly) of any fellow actors we may be working alongside, confined with in a closed space at close range without masks, in a group record.

-More than anyone present at an in-studio record, a voice actor would shoulder a greater risk to personal health as well as to the health of those they most come in contact with, which can mean family, all holed up in the same home.
+More than anyone present, with an in-studio record, a voice actor would be asked to shoulder a greater risk of personal health as well as health of those they most come in contact with, which these days often means family and grandparents, all holed up in the same home.

-With all others in production, casting and engineering wearing masks, voice actors alone are unmasked and at-close-range.
+With all others in production, casting and engineering masked, voice actors alone are unmasked and at-close-range, incurring the most risk were things to return to the old ways at this point.
 The director- or others who may have insisted on an in-studio group record- may be Skyping in their input from the safety of their homes.

 In a group record, the necessarily unmasked voice actors alone incur the increased risk of talking and yelling close to other unmasked voice actors (of indeterminate health habits or exposure) in an enclosed space- the riskiest scenario, according to science.

-If you are recording solo, science is still unclear how quickly the contagion risk dissipates after the last voice actor spoke at that mic or in that room.
+If you are recording solo, science is still unclear how quickly the contagion risk dissipates after the last voice actor stood at that mic.

-Yes, studio employees and guests can have their temperatures taken or self-report whether they feel feverish.
-But a reminder on COVID symptoms: Those infected may appear healthy, as the virus appears to give its victims a week or two of contagiousness, without presenting symptoms.
-Some even have it and never realize it.
-This invisibility is the lynchpin to COVID’s lethal capacity for exponential spread.
+Yes, one can be tested or self-report whether they have a fever.
+But a reminder on COVID symptoms: While people may seem healthy, the virus appears to give its victims a week or two of contagiousness, without presenting symptoms.
+This has potentially deadly results, if not for the infected, then for those further downstream.
+It is the lynchpin to its capacity for exponential spread.

-While most will survive the virus and some will experience mild or no symptoms at all, those with existing underlying health concerns (e.g. late middle age or older, weight, asthma, hypertension, CVD, auto-immune issues, etc.) and/or who spend time with family with such underlying health issues, they incur disproportionate and risk not just for themselves, but also for those dear to them that they are in constant contact with.
+It seems likely that most of us will eventually get COVID.
+But while most will survive the virus and some will feel little or no symptoms at all, those with existing underlying health concerns (e.g. late middle age or older, weight, asthma, hypertension, CVD, auto-immune issues, etc.) or who spend time with family with such underlying health issues, they incur disproportionate risk not just for themselves, but also for those dear to them that they are in constant contact with.

-As we know, this disease is not just about what you get- it’s who you end up giving it to and so both the voice actor and their family incur the risk of a studio session.
+As we know, this disease is not just about what you get- it’s who you end up giving it to.

 Previously, if a voice actor showed up to work with an unannounced contagious cold, putting others at risk or making others sick, those involved (on either side of the glass) would tend to not forget the selfishness and lack of consideration.
 It would become part of your reputation, in fact.

-Deliberation about returning to a studio setting is a complex and unfolding conversation, different for each, but always best viewed first and foremost through the evolving lens of science.
+The deliberation of returning to a studio setting is a complex and unfolding issue, different for each due to each having different preexisting health issues along with those loved ones in close proximity and their health challenges.
+This is all best viewed first and foremost through the evolving lens of science.
 The stakes are too high not to.

-No matter how “comfortable” anyone may or may not “feel” about going back into a studio- this diabolically opportunistic and lethal virus is unmoved by any sense of economic urgency or wish for greater convenience or nostalgia for face to face working together.
+No matter how “comfortable” anyone may or may not “feel” about going back into a studio- the evolving science of COVID’s contagion is unmoved by our sense of economics or convenience.